LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 **3. The Stats They Always Wanted!**
 - We also included more in-depth long-term stats like "This Day/Week/Month" stat graph as well as an "Average Day/Week/Month" stat graph.
 As stated before, users were very interested in these long-term statistics as they are not a feature of the IOS tracking software.
 - Allowed for long-term stat sharing between friends-- requestable on the Friends page.
-Users can now look at the longer term statistics of their friends, not just their daily use.
+Users can now look at the longer-term statistics of their friends, not just their friend's daily use.

 <div align="center">